loomio/loomio_help/content/subscriptions/pricing.md

 This means you can invite everyone in your organization into your group!

+Loomio subscriptions are on a pre-pay basis and cover the use of the service for the selected subscription period.

 ## Free trial
 All new groups start on a free trial, so you can evaluate Loomio with your group.